 Step 1: Investigate the leak.
 Is it even oil?

 If you notice spotting in your parking place, it’s time to do some investigating.
 First, lay down newspaper or a white plastic plate and try to catch some of the drips.
-Engine oil is an amber color, feels thin and slippery, and has a strong chemical odor, which is what you should look for if you suspect an oil leak, according to the folks at Popular Mechanics.
+Engine oil is an amber color, feels thin and slippery, and has a strong chemical odor, which is what you should look for if you suspect an oil leak.

 However, older engine oil can be dark brown to black, with a gritty or gunky texture.
 (Please note, this is not the ideal state for your oil.
 Clean engine oil is crucial to the health of your car.
 Dirty oil is a sure sign that you need to schedule an oil change.)